sendbird/sendbird-platform-sdk-java/docs/GroupChannelApi.md

 <a name="gcInviteAsMembers"></a>
 # **gcInviteAsMembers**
-> SendBirdGroupChannel gcInviteAsMembers(channelUrl, apiToken, gcInviteAsMembersData)
+> SendBirdGroupChannel gcInviteAsMembers(apiToken, channelUrl, gcInviteAsMembersData)

 Invite as members